 IMPORTANT NOTE: Due to funding restrictions for all roles EXCEPT the Driver, Catering and Kitchen Buddy roles, we can only accept applications from those living in the City of Manchester i.e. those with postcodes beginning 'M' followed by 1, 2, 3 (Manchester not Salford), 4, 8, 9, 11, 12, 13, 14, 15, 16 (Manchester not Trafford), 18, 19, 20, 21, 22, 23, 40 or 90.
 For the Driver and Kitchen Buddy roles we accept applications from any postcode of residence.

-We have vacancies for volunteer drivers.
-This would involve driving our delivery van and delivering buffets.
+We have vacancies for volunteer drivers and also drivers' assistants.
+This would involve driving our delivery van and delivering buffets or assisting the driver.
 You would also help to prepare food in our kitchens from time to time.
+You would ideally volunteer for one day a week for 3 to 4 hours usually between 10am and about 1pm or 2pm for both of these roles.

 Below are some of the role descriptions for other volunteer positions.

-If you're not yet sure how you want to get involved just drop us a line or give us a bell on the following:
+If you're not yet sure how you want to get involved please contact us on 0161 769 5732 or firstname.lastname@example.org.

 The experience that I have gained by volunteering at Manchester Mind has been invaluable.
 Volunteering has made me more confident in my personal life but has also aided me to be more successful in my work life too.
 The training that I received was excellent and enabled me to get a job as a support worker for people with severe mental health needs.